-Running, cycling, or doing pretty much any type of cardio just isn’t the same without music, right?
+Running, cycling, or any type of cardio just isn not the same without music, right?

-Not only does music seem to make the time exercising go by faster, but it also has the bonus of making it seem like less of a chore.
+It also has the bonus of making it seem like less of a chore!

 And it’s not just you who feels this way!

 There are actually legit scientific benefits to listening to music when you’re working out.

 Below we’ll clue you in on those benefits and share some of awesome music you can sweat it out to during your next workout session.